Architectural Joinery Apprenticeship Level 2

 Your next steps

 The achievement of this standard will meet the requirements of the Construction Skills Certification Scheme (CSCS) ‘Skilled Worker’ apprenticeship, which is widely accepted in the sector as a ‘license to operate’ in a skilled construction trade.
-You may also have the opportunity to progress on to the next level to increase your skills and knowledge of the job role.
+This can include working for a business or self-employment.
+You can also progress on to higher level qualifications to increase your skills and knowledge of the Construction Industry

 "I was already in the construction industry and decided to study the Joinery Apprenticeship as it provides further skills and lots of opportunities to go into management in the future.